-India at UN: Prime Minister Narendra Modi begins address in General Assembly session
+UN session: ‘What sort of mindset allows India to lock up eight million Kashmiris?’ asks Imran Khan

-Modi is the fourth speaker of the day while Pakistan Prime Minister Imran Khan is the seventh.
+The Pakistan prime minister talked about the RSS and its 'ideology of hate' in his speech to the UN General Assembly.

-Prime Minister Narendra Modi is currently addressing the 74th session of the United Nations General Assembly in New York City.
-Modi’s Pakistani counterpart Imran Khan will also speak later in the day.
+Prime Minister Narendra Modi on Friday addressed the 74th session of the United Nations General Assembly in New York City.
+In a 17-minute speech, he spoke about his government’s achievements, warned the world against terrorism and gave a message of harmony, peace and multilateralism.

 The theme for this year’s session is “Galvanising multilateral efforts for poverty eradication, quality education, climate action and inclusion”.
 Friday’s debate is the ninth plenary meeting in the session so far, which began on September 17.

-Modi’s focus is likely to be on development, security, counter-terrorism and climate change, PTI reported.
+Pakistan Prime Minister Imran Khan will also speak later in the day.
 Khan has promised to “forcefully present the Kashmir issue like never before” in his address.
 This is likely to be yet another effort from Pakistan to internationalise the Kashmir dispute since India revoked the region’s special status in August.
 India has maintained it is an internal matter.

 All timestamps are in Indian Standard Time.